MycelialCords/Moon/_posts/2016-08-19-delay-tips-and-tricks-001.md

 **Much better.**

-**Automation** by itself isn't necessary anything spectacular but at the same time, possibilities are pretty much endless.
-So I hope that sharing these examples inspired somebody to use a delay in a new way.
+**Automation** by itself isn't anything new but at the same time, possibilities are pretty much endless.
+So I hope that sharing these examples inspired somebody to use a delay (or any other effect) in a new way.
 I'm eager to hear your creations.

-**Also**, feel free to download all the patches, the Reason file and audio loops here.
-Let me know what you think.
+**Also**, feel free to download all the patches, the Reason file and audio loops here and use them in your productions.

 #### Mycelial Cords